 The Group leases out office to its associate - Hua Cheng Investment Co., Ltd. under operating leases with lease terms of 1 year.
 The rent is determined by referring to the market price, and the Company receive the fixed lease payment monthly according to the lease agreement.
-As of December 31, 2022 and 2021, the balance of operating lease receivables was \$2 thousand and \$0 thousand.
-Lease income recognized for the years ended December 31, 2022 and 2021 was both \$2 thousand.
+As of December 31, 2023 and 2022, the balance of operating lease receivables was both \$2 thousand.
+Lease income recognized for the years ended December 31, 2023 and 2022 was both \$2 thousand.